Porsche and the rear window wiper are inexorably linked in the annals of automotive history. And for good reason.

 Porsche has remained a steadfast devotee of the rear wiper, offering the option on every fixed-roof production model subsequent to the 911 with the exception of the 916, whose long rear deck and recessed vertical rear window obviated the need for one.

-The rear wiper is a highly desirable option on any Porsche, new or old.
+The rear wiper is a desirable option on any Porsche, new or old.
 Beyond its functionality, it is a perfect visual metaphor of classic Porsche essence and character.
 The 356 and early 911, with their air-cooled reliability, rear engine traction, long-travel independent suspension and generous ground clearance were not just smooth-road sporting machines; they were tough, all-weather, go anywhere on any road vehicles.

 This differentiated them from other sporting cars of the time which generally suffered from restricted ground clearance, limited traction, often borderline weather sealing and occasionally marginal cooling systems.
 Indeed, Porsches were even better than most standard sedans when the going got rough or the weather inclement.